Valle Crucis Abbey: History

 The location on which Valle Crucis was raised was originally established as a colony of twelve monks from Strata Marcella, an earlier abbey located on the western bank of the River Severn near Welshpool.
 A temporary wooden structure was replaced with stone structures of roughly faced rubble.
 The completed abbey is believed to have housed up to about sixty brethren, 20 choir monks and 40 lay-members who would have carried out the day-to-day duties including agricultural work.
 The numbers within the church fluctuated throughout its history and the monks and the abbey itself came under threat from various political and religious events.
 The abbey is believed to have been involved in the Welsh Wars of Edward I of England during the 13th century, and was supposedly damaged in the uprising led by Owain Glyndŵr.
 Numbers also fell after the Black Death ravaged Britain.

 The fortunes of Valle Crucis improved during the 15th century, and the abbey gained a reputation as a place of hospitality.
 Several important Welsh poets of the period spent time at the abbey including Gutun Owain, Tudur Aled and Guto'r Glyn.
 Guto'r Glyn spent the last few years of his life at the abbey, and was buried at the site in 1493.

 In 1537, Valle Crucis was dissolved, as it was deemed not prosperous compared to the more wealthy English abbeys.
 After the dissolution of the monasteries, the site fell into disrepair, and the building was given to Sir William Puckering or Pickering on a 21-year lease by Henry VIII.
 The lease was renewed under the reign of Henry's son Edward VI in 1551, but after Sir William's death in 1574, the property was passed to his daughter, Hestor.
 In 1575 Hestor married Edward Wotton, 1st Baron Wotton, and the lease was extended to Baron Wotton in 1583 by Elizabeth I.

 By the late 16th century the eastern range was converted into a manor house.
 Valle Crucis remained with the Wotton family, and was inherited by the 2nd Baron Wotton, but upon his death it was passed to Hestor Wotton, his third daughter.
 Hestor married Baptist Noel, 3rd Viscount Campden and the abbey entered the family's ownership, before being sold shortly afterwards when the estate was sequestered by Parliament in 1651.
-By the late 18th century the building that remained were re-roofed and the site was used as a farm, before excavations were undertaken in the later half of the 19th century.
+By the late 18th century the buildings that remained were re-roofed and the site was used as a farm, before excavations were undertaken in the later half of the 19th century.
 The site is now cared for by Cadw, and is an open visitor attraction.
 It is surrounded by a caravan park, which occupies fields on three sides and extends up to the outer walls of the ruin.